emircancankara/Garbage-Classification/README.md

 ## Contact

-For further information or any questions, feel free to reach out via [your-email@example.com](mailto:your-email@example.com).
+For further information or any questions, feel free to reach out via emircan7cankara@gmail.com

 ---

-This ReadMe provides a clear overview and instructions for the **Tyre Quality Prediction** project, without mentioning a `requirements.txt` file or specific code snippets.